 “WOBURN SANDS.
 A very enjoyable friendly shooting match took place in the gallery at the “Fir Tree”, Woburn Sands, on Saturday evening, when a team of six, composed the main of non-commissioned officers of the “I” Bletchley Company of the 1st Bucks.
 V.R.C., travelled over to try with a local Woburn Sands “six”.
 The practice made was at times excellent, and the result was in doubt up to almost the last shot.
 At the first range the Fenny Stratford team led, but again at the second distance Woburn Sands went to the front, but not with sufficient points to wipe out their original deficiency, their visitors winning the match in the end the close margin of 6 points.”

-Great excitement was caused when Lord Rothschild’s Stag Hounds chased a stag into the village in 1909, and they managed to corner it in the porch of the Henry VII Lodge, and once captured, the Fir Tree stables provided an impromptu pen to hold it.
-Also in 1909, the Bedfordshire Times recorded that Miss Mary Garrett, late of The Fir Tree had married Mr. Frank W. Jackson of The Leys.
+Great excitement was caused when Lord Rothschild’s Stag Hounds chased a stag into the village in 1909 and they managed to corner it in the porch of the Henry VII Lodge.
+Once captured, the Fir Tree stables provided an impromptu pen to hold it.
+Also in 1909, the Bedfordshire Times recorded that Miss Mary Garrett, late of The Fir Tree, had married Mr. Frank W. Jackson of The Leys.

 In 1910, Garrett placed an advert in Kellys Directory, a precursor to the modern phone book.
 All the principle private residents of the town were listed, along with the commercial businesses, and information about posting times, public offices such as the overseers and a little history about the public buildings etc. His advert specified that the Hotel dated from 1889, and used the catchy tag-line of “If you want serving well, go to the Fir Tree Hotel”.
 A push was also given to the local woods and how nice they were to walk in.
 The boom time for visitors taking the airs was starting to wain.
 The advert featured the same Gregory postcard image as mentioned above.
 There was also a Tax Valuation this year, with the following description listed: “Ground: Bar and Jug Dept., Taproom, Smoke Room, Kitchen, Outside Kitchen for Summer Catering, store over.
 Basement: Cellar.
 First Floor: 4 Bedrooms.
 Two W.C.’s, Harness Room, Stable 3 boxes, 3 stalls with loft over, open carriage shed 3 bays, with dining & tea room over.”
 Garrett was paying £25 a month in rent.

-The next year, 1911, was a census year, and Benjamin, now 63, and his wife Catherine, 61, are recorded at The Fir Tree with one domestic servent and one visitor, Harry Holland, an engineer born in Manchester.
+The next year, 1911, was a census year and Benjamin, now 63 and his wife Catherine, 61, are recorded at The Fir Tree with one domestic servant and one visitor, Harry Holland, an engineer born in Manchester.

 1912 was an eventful year for the pub and the Garretts.
-In January, a Woburn man, Albert Farr came to the pub, and said that his father, Frank Farr needed 15s. to pay to the Rector of Wavendon, before he could start doing a job there.
-Garrett knew Frank, and leant Albert the money with a receipt being given.
-Later Garrett met Farr Snr., who knew nothing about the job, and they realised they had been tricked.
-By the time police caught up with Albert, he had also tricked 30s. out of a stationer in Ampthill, with a story about needing money for the chauffeur of Woburn Abbey to pay a speeding fine, which was also untrue.
-As he had prior convictions for similar offences, he was sentanced to 9 months hard labour.
+In January, a Woburn man, Albert Farr came to the pub and said that his father, Frank Farr, needed 15s. to pay to the Rector of Wavendon, before he could start doing a job there.
+Garrett knew Frank and leant Albert the money with a receipt being given.
+Later Garrett met Farr Snr., who said he knew nothing about the job and they realised they had been tricked.
+By the time police caught up with Albert, he had also tricked 30s. out of a stationer in Ampthill with a story about needing money for the chauffeur of Woburn Abbey to pay a speeding fine, which was also untrue.
+As he had prior convictions for similar offences, he was sentenced to 9 months hard labour.

-Garrett ran an advert on the front page of the Woburn and District Reporter from June to November, reading:
+Garrett ran an advert on the front page of the Woburn & District Reporter from June to November, reading: